Home > blog > Foreign Currency Exchange > Risks of starting a business: 10 common pitfalls + practical fixes

 Starting a business is stressful and draining.
 That’s why new small business owners need to prioritise the sustainability of their efforts in growing their business or risk entrepreneurial burnout before their new small business becomes established.

-Mental health issues resulting from high, sustained stress affects roughly 72% of business leaders (compared to around 48% of the general population).
+Mental health issues resulting from high, sustained stress affect roughly 72% of business leaders (compared to around 48% of the general population).
 Fortunately, noticing the signs can help you alleviate the pressure.

 You can’t run a successful small business without a clear head.
 If you’re noticing yourself as irritable, tired or forgetful, try to make time for yourself and get disciplined about the amount of rest you need.